-The Hotchkiss House is located next door to Lilian Place.
-In 1905 Eliphalet Hubbell Hotchkiss (1858-1917), the famous stapler company owner, had this grand Queen Anne Victorian turreted mansion built high overlooking the Halifax River on a lot originally owned by Laurence Thompson.
+The Historic Hotchkiss House is located next door to Lilian Place.
+In 1905 Eliphalet Hubbell Hotchkiss (1858-1917), marketer of the Hotchkiss stapler and known as "the Stapler King" had his 3-story home built high overlooking the Halifax River.

 Gertrude Hotchkiss Heyn, took over the ownership of the house in 1916.
 She was a benefactor to the community and donated the Hotchkiss house property with all furnishings to the Halifax Hospital.
-6 months later, Eliza Thompson Mather, granddaughter of Laurence Thompson, purchased the property, so the Thompson family came full circle to once again have possession of the grand Victorian.
+Six months later, Eliza Thompson Mather, granddaughter of Laurence Thompson, purchased the property, so the Thompson family came full circle to once again have possession of Hotchkiss House.

 Now converted into an event site with a spectacular patio overlooking the river.
 The property is available for parties, meetings, weddings and special events.
-Step into the past for a Victorian Tea served by reenactors on the 3rd Tuesday of each month or one of our Winedown Wednesdays.
+Step into the past for a Victorian Tea the 3rd Tuesday or last Sunday of each month or one of our History Socials, Mystery Dinners or Paranormal Experiences.
 Check the event calendar for special events!